scomup/MathematicalRobotics/docs/guass_newton_method.md

 * Nonlinear: A function cannot be expressed as a polynomial of degree 1.

 ### What is Least-Squares Problem?
-f(x) is the objective function, x is the parameter vector.
+r(x) is the residual function, x is the parameter vector.
-The least-squares problem tries to find optimal parameters to minimize the overall cost.
+The least-squares problem tries to find optimal parameters to minimize the sum of squared residuals.
 $$
-cost = \sum_{i=0}^{n}f(x)^2 \tag{1}
+cost = \sum_{i=0}^{n}r(x)^2 \tag{1}
 $$

 ### What is Gauss-Newton Methods?
 The gauss–newton methods is used to solve nonlinear least-squares problems.
-Unlike Newton's method, gauss-newton methods are not necessary to calculate second derivatves, which may difficult to compute in some cases.
+Unlike Newton's method, gauss-newton methods are not necessary to calculate second derivatves of residual function, which may difficult to compute in some cases.
 Gauss–newton methods update x using iterative method, the update amount is Δx.

 $$